teddyking/docs-tap/getting-started.md

     NAME                        KIND             SERVICE TYPE  AGE  SERVICE REF example-rabbitmq-cluster-1  RabbitmqCluster  rabbitmq      50s  rabbitmq.com/v1beta1:RabbitmqCluster:example-rabbitmq-cluster-1:default
   ```
-  __Note:__ In future releases, creation of services instances manually will not be required, Services Toolkit will create the service instances on-demand (dynamic provisioning) based on the intent declared by the workloads.

 - Now we can use the SERVICE REF from the above output to update the application workload using the following command

   ```bash